carolineecorreia/discipline-projects/README.md

 # Caroline Santos Corrêia, Brazilian
 # Bachelor in Applied Mathematics and Scientific Computing in University of São Paulo

-Relevant final big projects of which I was part or did it all by myself.
+Relevant projects of which I was part or did it all by myself.
 In my graduation course, we learned how to code and use the applications for real-life problems.
 The languages we used were C, C++, Java, MATLAB, and Python, which include fundamentals of computer programs, data structures, data analysis, optimization and object-oriented programming.